rla/alternative-router/README.md

     handle_resource:-
         ...

-The middleware predicate calls its first argument when the request should pass the middleware.
+The before-handler predicate calls its first argument when the request should pass it.
 Otherwise it should produce response itself.

 ## List of predicates